-- Leave-in serum for hair: If you have long hair, you know that no matter how you wear it during skiing, it becomes a giant tangle during the day.
-Working in a leave-in serum like this one from It’s a 10 can help prevent that.
+Leave-in serum for hair: If you have long hair, you know that no matter how you wear it during skiing, it becomes a giant tangle during the day.
+Working in a leave-in serum like this one from Pureology can help prevent that.

 Ski Trip Packing List: For Your Jacket Pocket

-- Ski Balm: Skiing means subjecting the sensitive skin on your face to windburn and sunburn.
-Avoid both with this perfectly-sized tin of Ski Balm, which offers SPF 40 protection and prevents irritation from wind.
+Skin Protecting Balm: Skiing means subjecting the sensitive skin on your face to windburn and sunburn.
+Avoid both with this perfectly-sized tin of Dermatone Skin Protector, which offers sweat and water-resistant SPF 23 protection and prevents irritation from the wind.
 It also works as a lip balm!

 Ski Trip Packing List: Miscellaneous

-- Backup phone battery: Phones die quicker in the cold weather, so a backup battery is a must.
-This one doubles as a hand-warmer!
+Backup portable charger: Phones die quicker in the cold weather, so a backup portable charger is a must.